pebbe/flexgo/README.md

     %top{

+        // code to put at the very top of the file

         package main

         import (
             "fmt"
             "io"
             "log"
             "os"
         )

         // return type of yy.Flex()
         type YYtype interface{}

         // returned on end of file
         var YYnull YYtype = nil

     }

-        /* no definitions. */
+    %{

+        // code to put near the top of the file

+        YY_USER_DATA(
+            // user data inside Lex()
+        )

+        YY_USER_INIT(
+            // code to run inside Lex() when it is called the first time )

+        YY_USER_ACTION(
+            // code to run at the start of each action )

+        // more code

+    %}

+        // definitions: no definition

     %%

-        /* No rules so default action of copying each input character to the output is performed. */
+        // rules: no rules, just echo all input to output

     %%

+        // code to put at the end of the file

         func main() {
             // runs the scanner on files given as arguments, or stdin if there are no arguments YYmain(os.Args[1:]...)
         }

 ## Difference between C output and Go output